Rodsafreitas/chatbot/README.md

 # chatbot

-A chatbot with node, mongodb and mongoose. (building)
+A chatbot with node, mongodb and mongoose and a few tools.(building)

+The connections with the database it's done using the mongoose's help.
+It uses a ejs engine to renderer the page bot and consume the API.

+Versions:

-Node version: 6.11.0
+Node : 6.11.0

-Mongodb version: 2.2.31
+Mongodb : 2.2.31

-Mongoose version: 4.11.12
+Mongoose : 4.11.12

+Body-parser : 1.18.2

+consolidate : 0.14.5

+ejs : 2.5.7

+nodemon : 1.12.1

+Install dependences:

+npm install

 Done :